BertyBasset/C-Analog-Synthesiser/README.md

 Set UI as startup project.

-The project uses the ASIO protocol to provide a lowe latency output.
+The project uses the ASIO protocol to provide a low latency output.
 These are specific to Soundcards, but if you don't have a Soundcard, the generic ASIO Windows driver can be installed from https://www.asio4all.org/

 To test.
 Run UI project, click Start.
 You should get a sound.